 UserLock allows you to implement Multi-Factor Authentication (MFA) in your environment which requires a user to authenticate with an additional (second) factor.
-UserLock supports MFA through authenticator applications using time-based-one-time-passwords (TOTP).
-TOTP are widely accepted and aren't easily bypassed like SMS text based authentication.
-Examples include Google Authenticator and LastPass Authenticator.
+UserLock supports MFA through Time-based and HMAC-based One-time Passwords (TOTP and HOTP).
+Examples include Yubico Authenticator (TOTP smartphone application), Google Authenticator (TOTP smartphone application), LastPass Authenticator (TOTP smartphone application), Token2 (TOTP security token) and YubiKey (HOTP security token).

 Once enabled, you have different options for ensuring a smooth implementation of MFA.